 Through many years of dedication, practice, and training a network of Insight Meditation study groups and sanghas have developed throughout San Diego County.

 The formation of the San Diego Buddhist Study Series, a non-residential weekend seminars led by respected dharma teachers from across the country, is yet another accomplishment of the Insight Meditation practitioner community in San Diego.
-The San Diego Buddhist Study Series will be celebrating its 20th Anniversary in the coming year.

 A volunteer Board of Directors is Insight San Diego's central governing body.
 The work of the Board is supported by a number of committees and a generous group of volunteers.
 The Board and all committees follow a core value that the Dharma guides us in our decisions.